36 Hours in Buenos Aires Argentina, is not enough time...

 Torture rooms were found within a mile of the university, where students would suddenly disappear.
-The students were taken for no other reason than they would ask questions, or were intelligent and sought
+The students were taken for no other reason than they would ask questions, or were intelligent and sought an education.

 They are still finding individuals who were killed during this dirty war, where the president sponsored his terrorism with the State money.
 The only reason that it was discovered that this was happening was when the World Cup was held in Buenos Aires.
 There was a subdued tone to the city, people didn't want to talk to the reporters for fear of being taken.
 Reporters started to hear things mentioned, rumors, and then the investigations into disappearances started.

 Drink Mate on a Sunday with BBQ and Alfajours

 If you are in Argentina on a Sunday, I would suggest joining locals on the side of the road to drink Mate, eat BBQ and Alfajours.
 As you drive down the freeway you will see hundreds of cars, families and people on the side of the roads eating, talking and drinking Mate.
 Mate (pronounced Mah-teah) is a drink that is traditionally consumed with just hot water.
 It is Yerba plant tea leaves, with some caffeine and hot water served with a metal straw and a traditional ceramic cup.

 Where ever you go you might see 'hot water' or 'aqua calor' at the pop up food stands, even in the heat of summer they sell hot water.
 This is for this very popular and traditional drink they believe originated from the indiginous people of the Amazon, when they were fleeing Spanish invadors and migrated south.
 I had the opportunity to try some while in Argentina and the mix of herbs used for this drink was very refreshing and relaxing - even on the hot day.